Free crochet sunflower applique pattern

 Whether you’re brand new to crochet or just looking for a fun weekend project, this little sunflower is sure to bring joy.
 Scroll down for the full free pattern tutorial.

-There are so many ways to use this crochet flower applique!
+Creative ways to use this crochet flower

 One of the best things about crochet appliques is their versatility!
 This sunflower can be used in so many creative ways: